 • Normal voltage - two hundred and twenty watt.

-• Hundred gram won't hurt now.
+• One hundred gram it won't hurt now.

-• Five ampere- too little.
+• Five ampere- too few.

 • A hundred hectare the fields were empty.

-• Here are five hundred gigabyte memory.
+• There are five hundred here gigabyte memory.

 • Eighty arshin red silk went to the flags.

-• Only ten hertz!
+• Just ten hertz!

-Turkmen or Turkmen?
+Turkmen or Turkmens?

 The nationality of people has a collective meaning, therefore the genitive form of nouns is used mainly with a zero ending:

-• He is among English increased.
+• He's among English increased.

 • Arrival Bulgarians was furnished solemnly.

-• steppe games Bashkir- this is a tradition.
+• Steppe games Bashkir- this is a tradition.

-• Dancing Lezghins charged with their energy.
+• Dancing Lezgin charge with their energy.

 • Attack Saracen was a common occurrence in those days.

-• Many Tatars lives in the Crimea.
+• A lot of Tatars lives in Crimea.

 • Offensive Turk was stopped.